boundary/meter-plugin-sdk-lua/README.md

 local math = require('math')
 local url = require('url')

--- Randombly get a tag
-local getTag = (function ()
-  local tags = { 'python', 'nodejs', 'lua', 'luvit', 'ios' } return function ()
+-- A DataSource to simulate a request that returns a different tag each time its called. local getTag = (function () local tags = { 'python', 'nodejs', 'lua', 'luvit', 'ios' } return function ()